trec-dd/trec-dd-jig/README.md

     ```

-    + The run file generated (text content of passage are not shown in the run file):
+    + A run file will be automatically generated at the current directory with the runid as its name.
+This will be the run file that you submit to NIST later.

     ``` shell
+        > cat ./testrun.txt

         > DD15-1 1322120460-d6783cba6ad386f4444dcc2679637e0b 833.00 1 DD15-1.1:3|DD15-1.4:2|DD15-1.4:2|DD15-1.4:2|DD15-1.4:2|DD15-1.4:2|DD15-1.2:2|DD15-1.2:2

         > DD15-1 1322509200-f67659162ce908cc510881a6b6eabc8b 500.00 1 DD15-1.1:3